gabtoschi/gabtoschi.github.io/content/about.md

 But it was during college (and specially during game jams) that I finally understood the **power of game design**.
 On those events, I not only created my first puzzles for digital games, but also my first ever board games!
 Years later, the pandemic hit and the childhood dream started to flourish again.

-Now, I'm proud to be working professionally with game design for 5+ years, creating games for publishers around the world, for new universes or existing IPs.
+Today, I'm proud to be working professionally with game design for 5+ years, creating games for publishers around the world, for new universes or existing IPs.
 My focus are **accessible, easy-to-grasp games**, including family, party, children and micro games.
 I see challenges like small boxes and theme restrictions more as opportunities to innovate than limitations. **No game is for everyone, but everyone can find their favorite game!**

 <!--section:beforeArchive-->